QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/object-pool.md

 [Go back](..)

-You got something good [here](https://java-design-patterns.com/patterns/object-pool/) but here are some of my notes
+You got a good [tutorial here](https://java-design-patterns.com/patterns/object-pool/) but here are some of my notes

 * you usually create a pool of a size